krzysztof-bochm/Imaginary-CTF-2021-Writeups/Off To The Races!.md

 ``` 'ju5tn' + 'EvEEvE' * N + 'rl05E' ```

 Now we need to somehow get into admin's menu while not being an admin.
-It can be achived thanks to a race condition existing when checking the password.
+It can be achieved thanks to a race condition existing when checking the password.

 ```
 def login():